 - keeping the leukaemia away long-term – continuing or maintenance therapy

-You usually start chemo pretty quickly after finding out that you have ALL.
+You usually start chemotherapy pretty quickly after finding out that you have ALL.

 You'll be in hospital for your treatment to begin with.
 If you're 18 or younger, you'll be treated in a specialist Principal Treatment Centre (PTC) for teenagers and young adults (TYA).
 If you're 19 or older, you'll be offered the choice of having treatment at the PTC or another hospital closer to home called a TYA designated hospital.

-You’ll be given chemo as tablets, by injection and into your bloodstream (intravenously).
-You’ll also be given chemo into the fluid around the spinal cord to make sure the leukaemia cells can’t hide there.
+You’ll be given chemotherapy as tablets, by injection and into your bloodstream (intravenously).
+You’ll also be given chemotherapy into the fluid around the spinal cord to make sure the leukaemia cells can’t hide there.
 This is called central nervous system (CNS) therapy.
-It is also known as intrathecal therapy.
+It's also known as intrathecal therapy.